DELUXEHUNTER/Neoa/README.md

 At the very end of the game a credit scene will be played, I don't have the credit scene made yet but in the distant future I will.

+#### Information
+The game is still in development and is almost unplayable

 ### To-Do/Things I need help with: